WillTheDeveloper/WillTheDeveloper/README.md

 **Planned Projects**

+- Artifical Wayne (Public repo); This is still undergoing planning but I hope to build a discord bot that will take the place of the old discord server owner who had to leave.
+This server is for college use only so don't ask me for an invite, I'm now to the owner.

+- Student Portal (Public repo); This is also being planned currently.
+It will hopefully, maybe one day, replace the current college student portal giving students access to all the resources that they need.
+Using Laravel framework and Tailwind for a refreshed design and look which I think would be awesome.
+Maybe get it done near September 2021.

 - Personal Photography Platform; Using the Laravel Framework and Tailwind, I want to make a platform that I can place all my photos onto using the Nova backend for admin management and showcase my work to the world.
 I might integrate some kind of purchasing system but it was not really my intention